thegetty/quire-docs/content/guide/text.md

 There are several types of linking between features, text, or objects on a single page that can be included through the following Markdown formatting:

 - Callouts to figures (# are used for figures):
   - This linking can be applied to a piece of text that when clicked upon will take a user to the location of the corresponding figure on the page.
-Figure IDs can be found on the figures.yml page.
+Figure IDs can be found on the `figures.yml` page as explained in the [*Figure Images* section](figures.md) of this guide.

 ```
 [number or name of figure](#figureid)